The Department of Humanities, Health, and Society aims to:

-We are committed to addressing the health and socioeconomic needs of households in local communities through the award winning Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP).
+We are committed to addressing local communities' health and socioeconomic needs through the award-winning Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP).

 HHS supports the HWCOM social accountability mission with educational programs for learners of all ages, including premedical pipeline programs, interprofessional student education, residency training, and faculty development.

-Non-biological factors have the most important impacts on health and on the prevention, diagnosis, treatment, and experience of disease.
-The impact of non-biologic factors on health are a primary focus of the Medicine and Society strand of the HWCOM curriculum.
+Non-biological factors have the most critical impacts on health and the prevention, diagnosis, treatment, and disease experience.
+The effect of non-biologic factors on health is a primary focus of the Medicine and Society strand of the HWCOM curriculum.